الْمَاضِيُّ الْمَبْنِيُّ لِلْمَعْلُومِ

 فِعْلٌ (verb) are said to be تَثْنِيَةٌ (dual) and جَمْعٌ (plural) with respect to their فَاعِلٌ (doer).
 The action is one.
 Thus, تَثْنِيَةٌ (duality) and جَمْعٌ (plurality) are signs of an إِسْمٌ not a فِعْلٌ (verb) .

-An easy way to remember these, is to conjugate these.
-Use the same conjugation hand we used for the pronouns(ضَمَيْرٌ).
+An easy way to remember these, is to use the same conjugation hand we used for the pronouns(ضَمَيْرٌ).
 Do you remember the pronoun (ضَمَيْرٌ) conjugation hand?
 See below for a recap:

 let us now do this for the root letters ن ص ر, noting the position taken for each conjugation is in the place of its corresponding pronoun (ضَمَيْرٌ).